thomasWeise/aitoa/book/metaheuristics/common/README.md

 ## Common Characteristics {#sec:metaheuristicsCommon}

-But before we delve into our first algorithms, let us first take a look on some things that all metaheuristics have in common.
+Before we delve into our first algorithms, let us first take a look on some things that all metaheuristics have in common.

 ### Anytime Algorithms